uias/Pageboy/README.md

 ```

 #### didScrollToPage
-The page view controller has successfully completed a scroll transition to a page.
+Successfully completed a scroll transition to a page.

 ```swift
 func pageboyViewController(_ pageboyViewController: PageboyViewController,